-The Commission shall have the authority to recommend to the Planning Director or designee the approval, approval with conditions, or denial of a certificate of appropriateness, except for those projects classified as "small projects" under Section 17.##.200.
+A. The Commission may review and make recommendations shall have the authority to recommend to the Planning Director or designee the approval, approval with conditions, or denial of regarding a filed certificate of appropriateness, except for those projects classified as "small projects" under Section 17.##.200.
 The required public notice of the Commission hearing on the review and recommendation of a certificate of appropriateness shall be provided according to the provisions outlined in Section 17.##.120.
 At such hearing, the applicant and other interested parties shall have the right to present evidence regarding the application for the certificate of appropriateness.
 The Commission may continue the public hearing until its next regular meeting or may defer action after closing the public hearing until its next regular meeting.
-Final action by the Commission shall not be deferred longer than 90 days after the date on which the public hearing on the certificate of appropriateness was initially held.
+Final action by the Commission shall not be deferred longer than 90 days after the date on which the public hearing on the certificate of appropriateness was initially heldfiled.

-A. The Commission may recommend approval of the certificate of appropriateness as requested, or recommend approval with changes which may be necessary to enable the applicant to meet the required permit findings, or it may recommend denial of the application.
-The recommendation of the Commission shall be in writing and shall state the findings of fact and reasons relied upon to reach the recommendation, and such recommendation shall be forwarded to the Planning Director.
+BA.
+The Commission may recommend approval of the certificate of appropriateness-as requested, or recommend approval with changes-which may be necessary to enable the applicant to meet the required permit findings, or it may recommend denial of the application.
+The Any recommendation of the Commission shall be in writing and shall state the findings of fact and reasons relied upon to reach the recommendation, and such recommendation shall be forwarded to the Planning Director.

-B. The department director shall act on the certificate of appropriateness application within 15 days of the hearing at which the recommendation was made by the Commission.
+CB.
+The department director shall act on the certificate of appropriateness application within days[MJZ] of after the date the certificate of appropriateness was filed. the hearing at which the recommendation was made by the Commission.
 The decision of the Planning Director shall be final unless appealed as provided for in Section 17.##.250.